Mr. John Adams, CDFM

 Ms. Del Mar is the current American Society of Military Comptroller’s (ASMC) National Corporate Advisory Group Chair, as well as the ASMC Washington Chapter Corporate Vice President.
 She has chaired the ASMC National Capital Region Professional Development Institute (PDI) since 2006.
 She possesses a strong public service commitment, evident by her work to align contractor objectives and practices with public interests.
 She actively consults with key government executives and is a regular speaker and author on strategic business imperatives.

-As Co-Founder and Managing Partner of Vanguard Advisors, LLC – a woman-owned small business based in Northern Virginia – Ms. Del Mar drove innovation and strategy among an elite group of industry firms who support Federal agencies’ objectives of improving mission effectiveness, technology advances, and operational/audit readiness.
+Currently on sabbatical from her position as Co-Founder/Managing Partner of Vanguard Advisors, LLC – a woman-owned small business based in Northern Virginia – Ms. Del Mar drove innovation and strategy among an elite group of industry firms who support Federal agencies’ objectives of improving mission effectiveness, technology advances, and operational/audit readiness.
 In this capacity, she helped her clients to help agencies address complex business transformation challenges with proven approaches/solutions to enhance transparency, accountability and ensure business outcomes.

 Ms. Del Mar holds an MBA in Science & Technology Innovation from George Washington University and a BS in Chemistry from the College of William and Mary.